 Setting Summer Reading Goals

 I ask the children, how can we make sure that this does not happen to us?
-I asked them what could they do to avoid such a phenomenon?
+What could they do to avoid such a phenomenon?
 I happily received the answer I was looking for: READ during the summer!
 Woot!

 At this point, my students began making statements that they were going to read EVERY day.
 But then others piped in and said they may not be able to do that because of family vacations and of course some of my firsties have a summer birthday so they would be too busy to read on that day (they are too cute).